Year 5 are taught by:

 Term 4 - How is climate change affecting the world?

-Term 6 – What impact has the Tide Mills development had on modern Seaford?
+Term 6 – What caused the demise of Tide Mills village?

 Terms 1 and 2 - What is an Ancient Civilisation?